DataSharpAcademy/blog/2025_07_22_Tour-de-France/2025_07_22_Tour-de-France.md

 Here’s a custom function to turn these strings into total seconds, making comparisons and ranking between them straightforward.
-I will guide you through every step of the function below, but I want you to first take some time to read and try to understand it.
+I will guide you through every step of the function below, but I would like you to take some time to read and try to understand it first.
 I only used functions we previously encountered.

     convert_time_string <- function(time_string) {